 The Super Bowl MVP Award is bestowed upon the player who has the biggest impact on the outcome of the game.
 While it may just be the icing on the cake for a player who has just experienced his most memorable career milestone, there’s a lot of personal pride involved in winning MVP, too.

 On Feb.
-2, 2020, the world will be betting on Super Bowl LIV, which will bring together, as always, the top two teams in the AFC and the NFC.
+7, 2021, the world will be betting on Super Bowl 55, which will bring together, as always, the top two teams in the AFC and the NFC.

 This year’s Super Bowl will be on Feb.
-2 at Hard Rock Stadium in Miami Gardens.
-There’s still a week to go before kickoff but the action on who will win the NFL Super Bowl MVP trophy is already fast and furious.
+7 at Raymond James Stadium in Tampa, Florida.
+There’s still time before kickoff but the action on who will win the NFL Super Bowl MVP trophy is already fast and furious.

-Here’s a quick look at some of the top choices.
-For a crash course on football gambling terminology and bet types, visit our NFL betting guide.
+For a crash course on more football gambling terminology and bet types, visit our NFL odds & betting guide.

 For the 2019 Super Bowl, the New England Patriots faced off with the Los Angeles Rams at the Mercedes-Benz Stadium in Atlanta.
 The Patriots were slight favorites at the kickoff for what was expected to be a compelling contest.